-Employers that offer, for example, telecommuting or more flexible work schedules that can support their employees in balancing their long work hours and responsibilities with their personal life, is a low or no-cost option that can increase your employee’s productivity and motivation to work.
+Employers that offer, for example, telecommuting or more flexible work schedules can support their employees in balancing their long work hours and responsibilities with their personal life.
+It is a low or no-cost option that can increase your employee’s productivity and motivation to work.

-It is also discovered that employers need to deliver unique value propositions for their employees through their company culture, in order for their employees to achieve both personal development and fulfillment.
-In addition to creating a good work-life balance, offering reward packages to your employees is a way to boost their work motivation, thereby retaining talent.
+It is also discovered that employers need to deliver unique value propositions for their employees through their company culture to achieve both personal development and fulfilment.
+In addition to creating an excellent work-life balance, offering reward packages to your employees is a way to boost their work motivation, thereby retaining talent.

 understanding your employees

 In an increasingly diverse and multi-generational work environment, companies are also tapping into the Open Talent Economy, where the work landscape has shifted towards an ecosystem of a diverse culture of talent, enabling people to connect and build a sense of community.

-Companies are also experiencing high staff turnover as employees are constantly changing jobs to find one that suits them both personally and professionally.
-As all employees are different and unique to their talents, so understanding individuality and identifying what motivates each individual, offering opportunities for them to continually develop their skill sets will work wonders in retaining your greatest employees.
-On top of work life balance and company culture, this can be achieved through
+Companies are also experiencing high staff turnover as employees constantly change jobs to find one that suits them personally and professionally.
+As all employees are different and unique in their talents, understanding individuality and identifying what motivates each and offering opportunities to develop their skill sets continually will work wonders in retaining your most excellent employees.

-- Communication: communicating to your employees in an open and honest manner, in how their role contributes to the organisation’s goals.
+Communicate to your employees openly and honestly about how their role contributes to the organisation’s goals.
 This can go a long way in establishing a trustworthy relationship with one another.

-- Make your employees feel heard: conduct surveys and focus groups for feedback that can identify areas of change.
+Conduct surveys and focus groups for feedback that can identify areas of change.

-- Talent management: focus on developing people and allowing them to leverage their skills to their full potential.
+Focus on developing people and allowing them to leverage their skills to their full potential.
 This can be done through networking events, mentoring and leadership coaching.